 Quantitative Genetics of Pathogen Response to Tomato Domestication

-The identification of two isolates that distinctly respond to tomato domestication and their rank order is altered between the two domestication groups suggests that there is natural variation in B. cinerea that is affected by tomato domestication.
+The identification of two isolates that distinctly respond to tomato domestication suggests that there is natural genetic variation in B. cinerea that is affected by tomato domestication.
 To directly map B. cinerea genes that control differential virulence on wild versus domestic tomatoes, we used the least-squared mean virulence of each isolate across all wild and all domesticated tomato genotypes as two traits.
 We also calculated a domestication sensitivity trait; the relative difference in lesion size for each isolate between domesticated and wild hosts.
 Using these three traits, we conducted GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
 Using the mean lesion area of the B. cinerea isolates on the wild or domestic tomato hosts identified a complex pattern of significant SNPs similar to the individual tomato accessions (Figure 6, Figure 9).
 This had a high degree of overlap between the two traits.
 In contrast, the Domestication Sensitivity trait identified a much more limited set of SNPs that had less overlap with either the mean lesion area on Domesticated or Wild tomato (Figure 9).
 To begin querying the underlying gene functions for these various B. cinerea loci, we called genes as significant if there was one SNP within 2kb of that gene (Figure 9C).
-Using all 1935 genes linked to domestication in a GO enrichment analysis found only 17 biological functions that were significantly overrepresented (Fisher exact test, p=0.05; Table S1) when compared to the whole-genome annotation.
+Using all 1,935 genes linked to domestication in a GO enrichment analysis found only 17 biological functions that were significantly overrepresented (Fisher exact test, p=0.05; Table S1) when compared to the whole-genome annotation.
 An additional eight functions overrepresented for domestication traits include enzymes, signaling, and mRNA splicing.
 Metal ion binding, transport, catalysis, and gene silencing are uniquely overrepresented in B. cinerea growth on wild tomato genotypes.
 Nine functions are overrepresented only for domestication sensitivity genes, and six of these are involved in metabolism (Table S1).
 Among these are a dopa-4,5-dioxygenase (BcT4_8390, Bcin11g00810), a sulfatase (BcT4_7316, Bcin16g01970), and an indoleamine-2,3-dioxygenase (BcT4_780, Bcin03g00650).
 None of the overrepresented functions include classical virulence or pathogenicity annotations.
 Thus, the genetic architecture of how B. cinerea is influenced by the genetic variation imparted during tomato domestication appears to be polygenic, with many loci of trait-dependent small effect sizes.
 But, there is an apparent subset of B. cinerea genes that may be specific to the genetic changes that occurred in tomato during domestication.

 DISCUSSION